 (9) A worker who is otherwise employed under a contract of employment to work for, within, or for the purposes of, an Employer, and to whom subregulations (1) to (8) do not apply, is taken to work for that Employer.

-(10) A worker who is engaged under a contract for services to provide services to, or for the purposes of, an Employer where at least 50% of the person’s remuneration under the contract is for the person’s labour, is taken to work for that Employer.
+(10) A worker who is engaged under a contract for services to provide services to, or for the purposes of, an Employer where at least 50% of the person’s compensation under the contract is for the person’s labour, is taken to work for that Employer.

 (11) A worker who is employed or engaged by a person who is not an Employer but who is seconded to work for, within, or for the purpose of, an Employer under an agreement that requires the Employer to provide superannuation for the person is taken to work for that Employer.